ilayn/harold/docs/tut_convert.rst

 Conversion of Dynamic Models
 ============================

+.. warning:: The naming convention of these functions has not been
+    settled yet.
+So some underscores might go in and the names can change until the release.

 From State() to Transfer()
 --------------------------
 Suppose we are given a ``State()`` model and we would like